KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 * Blender: Folder that holds Blender file used.
 * Matererial: Folder for any custom material, General folder for all mods may be used instead.
 * Model: Folder with exported FBX models to use.
-* Specification: Folder that holds specifications, Declared in manifest which to use.
+* Specification: Folder that holds specifications, Declared in manifest which files to inlcude in the created mod.
 * Spirtes: Folder with Sprites to use, May have a Subfolder named CategorySprites for [Categorybutton Mod.](https://mod.io/g/timberborn/m/category-button)
 * Static Files: see below what it holds.
 * Mod.json: File that declare info for TimberAPI See: [Mod.json](../mod_json/index.md) for more info.